15 Visualization

 Mapping a pandemic

 In 1854, a deadly outbreak of cholera was sweeping through London.
 The scientific consensus at the time was that diseases like cholera spread through breathing poisonous and foul-smelling vapors, an idea known as the “miasma theory” (Halliday 2001).
-An obstetrician and anesthesiologist named John Snow, however, had proposed an alternative theory: rather than spreading through foul air, he thought that cholera was spreading through a polluted water supply (Snow 1855).
+An obstetrician and anesthesiologist named John Snow proposed an alternative theory: rather than spreading through foul air, he thought that cholera was spreading through a polluted water supply (Snow 1855).
 To make a public case for this idea, he started counting cholera deaths.
-He marked each case on a map of the area, and indicated the locations of the water pumps for reference.
-Furthermore, a line could be drawn representing the region that was closest to each water pump, a technique which is now known as a Voronoi diagram (https://en.wikipedia.org/wiki/Voronoi_diagram).
-The resulting illustration clearly reveals that cases clustered around an area called Golden Square, which received water from a pump on Broad Street (Figure 15.1).
+He marked each case on a map of the area and indicated the locations of the water pumps for reference.
+Furthermore, a line could be drawn representing the region that was closest to each water pump, a technique that is now known as a Voronoi diagram.
+The resulting illustration clearly reveals that cases clustered around an area called Golden Square, which received water from a pump on Broad Street (figure 15.1).
 Although the precise causal role of these maps in Snow’s own thinking is disputed, and it is likely that he produced them well after the incident (Brody et al. 2000), they nonetheless played a significant role in the history of data visualization (Friendly and Wainer 2021).

 Figure 15.1: Mapping out a cholera epidemic (Snow 1854).
-Dotted line shows region for which Broad Street pump is nearest.
+The dotted line shows the region for which Broad Street pump is nearest.

-Figure 15.2: Map showing the counts of COVID hospitalizations by state since August 2020 as of January 2024 (from the CDC COVID Data Tracker, https://covid.cdc.gov/covid-data-tracker).
-Usage does not constitute endorsement or recommendation by the U.S. Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.
+Figure 15.2: A map showing the counts of COVID hospitalizations by state since August 2020 as of January 2024 (from the CDC COVID Data Tracker, https://covid.cdc.gov/covid-data-tracker).
+Usage does not constitute endorsement or recommendation by the US Government, Department of Health and Human Services, or Centers for Disease Control and Prevention.

 15.1 Basic principles of (confirmatory) visualization